DataDog/hiring-engineers/answers.md

 Since I'm running on a Kubernetes cluster, I packaged the flask app using Docker with ddtrace-run as the CMD to start the app.
 Then, in GKE, I set up a deployment, and a service to pull my image from docker hub and run it on my cluster and expose the service via a Google Cloud load balancer.
 Additionally, I set up Datadog Synthetic checks to generate traffic to the api endpoints.

 * **Bonus Question**: What is the difference between a Service and a Resource?

+A service is the name of a set of processes that do the same job - in this case, flask in the service.
+A resource is the particular action, in this case it's the API end points /, /api/trace, and /api/apm.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.